beingbing/pathshala-problems/36CaseStudy2/09Lecture09.md

 <samp>- Load Balancer manage 4 server replicas with Round Robin approach</samp>

 So, here we discussed, code submission, processing, generating results and storing it back in DB.
-Next we will discuss, how can stored calculated result can be sent back to the requester.
+Next we will discuss, how stored calculated result can be sent back to the requester.